Dan J. Harkey

 Coinsurance provisions:

-Many insurance policies for both residential and commercial have language referred to as covering the coinsurance provision issue of under-insurance.
+Many insurance policies for both residential and commercial properties have language referred to as covering the coinsurance provision issue of under-insurance.
 A coinsurance clause requires that policyholders insure their property for a reasonable replacement cost.
-The insurer will receive a fair premium for the risks.
-A coinsurance clause will require that policyholders insure up to 80, 90, or 100% replacement cost for the structure(s) and appurtenant(s).
+The insurer will receive a fair premium for the risk it assumes.
+A coinsurance clause will require policyholders to guarantee up to 80, 90, or 100% of the replacement cost for the structure(s) and appurtenant(s).

-Coinsurance penalties will be applied to claims for underinsurance and will differ according to companies and policy types.
-Effectively, a coinsurance penalty triggers a contractual requirement that the insured party pay a portion or penalty of their financial loss using a calculation formula in the policy.
-Some insurance companies provide step-up coverage endorsements to reflect higher replacement costs due to inflation.
+Coinsurance penalties will be applied to claims for underinsurance and vary according to the company and policy type.
+Effectively, a coinsurance penalty triggers a contractual requirement that the insured party pay a portion of their financial loss using a calculation formula in the policy.
+Some insurance companies offer step-up coverage endorsements to reflect higher replacement costs resulting from inflation.

 If a policy contains a coinsurance penalty provision, a claim may result in an underinsured claim.
-The insurance company will pay up to the policy limits and leave the underinsured party responsible for the remainder.
+The insurance company will pay up to the policy limits and leave the underinsured party responsible for the remainder of the costs.
 The insured party may be required to pay for a portion of the loss.
-Their portion is part of the cost of reconstruction, including betterments and enhancements.
+Their portion is part of their reconstruction cost, including betterments and enhancements.

-Under-insurance is more prevalent now than before because of the upward cost pressure caused by inflationary increases in construction costs.
+Underinsurance is more prevalent now than before due to the upward cost pressure caused by inflationary increases in construction costs.
 For example, lumber prices, other materials, and labor have increased dramatically.
 Municipal approvals and building standards/codes are much more stringent.
 Add-on municipal fees (taxes) have gone up.

-A mortgage broker/borrower or insurance provider who calculated $200 per square foot a few years ago may find that the replacement cost has doubled to $400 per square foot, not counting the land value.
-Housing replacement costs may range from $200 per square foot for entry-level production homes to $1,000 to $2,000 for high-end custom homes.
+A mortgage broker, Borrower, or insurance provider who calculated $200 per square foot a few years ago may find that the replacement cost has doubled to $400 per square foot, including the land value.
+Housing replacement costs may range from $200 per square foot for entry-level production homes to $1,000 to $2,000 per square foot for high-end custom homes.

 Lenders and mortgage companies may want to audit their loan portfolios to ensure that property coverage adequately offsets inflation.
 They may also discuss methods and data sources for calculating replacement costs.
-Most insurers and appraisers use Marshall & Swift cost estimator data to estimate the construction cost.
+Most insurers and appraisers use Marshall & Swift cost estimator data to estimate construction costs.

 Forced order insurance coverage: